The Cigna Group (CI) Shares Soar Above 1-Year High - News Heater

-The Cigna Group (NYSE: CI)’s stock price has plunge by 0.90relation to previous closing price of 292.06.
-Nevertheless, the company has seen a 3.47% surge in its stock price over the last five trading sessions.
+The Cigna Group (NYSE: CI)’s stock price has increased by 0.18 compared to its previous closing price of 295.10.
+However, the company has seen a 0.32% increase in its stock price over the last five trading sessions.
 Barrons Online reported on 07/14/23 that Healthcare Owns the Spotlight in the S&P 500 Today

 Is It Worth Investing in The Cigna Group (NYSE: CI) Right Now?